 The budget process normally begins in August prior to the start of each new biennium.
 Each cabinet and agency prepares a budget request for the upcoming biennium, which is submitted to the Office of the State Budget Director ("OSBD").
 Each cabinet and agency only requests the amount of new debt service dollars required to support new or expansion projects to be funded via the debt issuance process.
-For years following that process, General Fund supported debt service for all existing bonds is requested by the Finance and Administration Cabinet's budget request.
+Road Fund supported debt service for all existing notes and/or bonds is requested by the Transportation Cabinet.
 Debt service for new projects is estimated using a debt service template which provides rate assumptions for 7-, 10-, and 20-year bonds issued on a tax-exempt or taxable basis.
 The OSBD further refines the cabinet and agency budget requests into the Governor's Executive Budget Request, which is then presented to the General Assembly.
-General Fund debt service, which is not expended in the fiscal year for which it is appropriated, cannot be carried forward into the subsequent fiscal year and will lapse to the General Fund Surplus Account.

-REQUIRED COMPONENTS OF THE PROPOSAL
+SECTION V - REQUIRED COMPONENTS OF THE PROPOSAL